pelagios/pelagios.github.io/content/_events/pelagios_plenary_whg.md

 ---

 The Pelagios officers are delighted to invite you to a network-wide talk by Ruth Mostern titled The World Historical Gazetteer Version 3.
 To be held on Sept 17, 9am ET/2pm BST - Click [here](https://mytime.io/2pm/BST) for your time.
+Please register for the event using this [Google form](https://forms.gle/bxwMsoypUigWKa6h9).

 The World Historical Gazetteer, which has been in development for seven years, is a platform for linking records about historical places, allowing people to make spatial connections across time and language.
 Version 3, released in summer 2024, permits users to search its index of more than two million places; and to upload, augment, annotate, link, and publish information about places as individual datasets, multiple connected datasets, and thematically linked collections of indexed places.
 This talk introduces the methodology and functionality of the WHG and explains how to become a contributor.